How to Conduct Competitive Research, Using a Template

 When to use a competitive research

-Doing a Competitive Research allows you to take educated decisions on your business strategy, explore the best practices from your competition and learn how to avoid the mistakes they made.
+Doing competitive research allows you to make educated decisions on your business strategy, marketing strategy, explore the best practices from your competition, and learn how to avoid the mistakes they made.
 It’s a useful tool to learn new ways to serve your customers, to spot new business opportunities, and to seize these opportunities for gaining new customers.

 By analyzing your competitors as part of your strategic planning activities, and by monitoring them on an ongoing basis, you will be able to anticipate their next steps and stay one step ahead, to make sure the customers have a reason to pick you over everyone else.

 A competitive research offers valuable insights for your marketing, sales, design teams and more.
 You can draft it yourself or fill in a ready online template – which is highly recommended, especially, if you work in a distributed team and need a framework for further discussion and brainstorming.

 Feel free to use the Infolio template for a competitive research we have developed for you, it will guide you through the key stages, which we outlined below.